tuminguyen/hmnguyen.github.io/markdown/blog_5.md

 ![pouta-instance-1](../image/pouta-instance-1.png)

 Click on the **Launch Instance** and you will see a pop-up setting dialog.
-Just set the value followed by this belowed image.
+Just set the value followed by this below image.

 In the detail tab: